 The DermacareCARES charitable program was created in 2006, and for the past eleven years, DermacareCARES has helped to send volunteers and resources for a week-long, overnight Bible school camp called Camp Hands of Joy for over 200 Deaf children.
 For these children, many of whom live in severe poverty, a week at camp means three square meals per day, a feeling of security, and a chance to just have lots of fun.

-Due to the recent coronavirus pandemic Camp Hands of Joy 2020 was cancelled; however plans for 2021 are already underway and the volunteer team is looking forward to next year’s camp!
+Due to the recent coronavirus pandemic Camp Hands of Joy 2020 was cancelled; however plans for 2021 are already underway and the volunteer team is looking forward to this year’s camp!

 Another way DermacareCARES has helped Deaf children in the Dominican Republic is by providing the salaries for a much-needed Teacher’s Aid and a seamstress for a deaf school in Santo Domingo, Centro de Sordos.
 The seamstress teaches the older girls a trade, so when they graduate they can earn a living.
 One of the graduates, Gileania, has already found her path in life making beautiful curtains for the more expensive homes in the D.R.

-Note: 2019 Camp Hands of Joy photos will soon be displayed!
+Note: The website is currently undergoing a “facelift”.
+The 2019 Camp Hands of Joy photos will soon be displayed!

 HOME Magazine Article About Camp Hands of Joy Camp Hands of Joy Website